traefik/traefik/docs/content/user-guides/cert-manager.md

 There are multiples sources available to investigate when using Cert Manager:

-1. `Certificate` and `CertificateRequest` kubernetes events
+1. Kubernetes events in `Certificate` and `CertificateRequest` resources
-2. logs of Cert Manager
+2. Cert-Manager logs
-3. dashboard and/or logs of Traefik Proxy
+3. Dashboard and/or logs of Traefik Proxy

 {!traefik-for-business-applications.md!}